spiral/docs/filters/composite.md

 ```

 ### Custom Prefix
-In some cases you might need to use data prefix different from the actual key assigned to the nested filter, use array
+In some cases, you might need to use data prefix different from the actual key assigned to the nested Filter, use array
-notation in which first element is filter class name and second is data prefix:
+notation in which the first element filter class name and second is data prefix:

 ```php
 class ProfileFilter extends Filter